 Meningitis is an infectious disease caused by certain viruses, bacteria, or fungi.
 It causes swelling of the meninges, the protective coverings of the brain and spinal cord.
 The

 The disease can be life-threatening, and it requires immediate medical attention.
+Learning to spot menegitis symptoms can help a person receive the right treatment fast.

 In this article, we describe how to spot a meningitis rash.
 We provide a picture guide, explore other meningitis symptoms, and discuss similar conditions.